IKIM-Essen/ClusterDocs/ADMIN_CHECKLIST.md

 - [ ] Check internal links through the generated-site link checker and perform the final external link check online.
 - [ ] Verify rendering and critical workflows in the supported browser set.

-## Media

-- [x] Keep media publication fail-closed until the separate RCC media endpoint passes its checks.
-- [x] Reconcile `source/part1.md`, Class 1, workstation/reference guidance, narration, and caption text with the current **no-SSH-passphrase** policy.
+## Stage 1 — written-site release

+- [ ] Confirm `config/media-manifest.yml` keeps `preview_links` disabled before Stage-1 production publication.
+- [ ] Build the production site and verify every video source is replaced by the fail-closed “Video not yet released” state; no dead MP4 link may escape into Stage 1.
+- [ ] Confirm the written Class 1/source/caption policy is current even though the old generated Part-1 media is not being published.
+- [ ] Confirm the short “What changed from the old cluster?” video is documented as a Stage-2 plan rather than a Stage-1 dependency.

+## Stage 2 — media activation

-- [ ] Regenerate the Part 1 video/audio from the corrected source/narration and re-time/re-review its captions before activation; the staged generated media predates the current policy.
+- [ ] [stage-2] Regenerate Part 1 video/audio from the corrected source/narration and re-time/re-review its captions.
+- [ ] [stage-2] Generate the short 3–4 minute “What changed from the old cluster?” video from `narration/RCC_What_Changed_From_Old_Cluster_Narration.md` if it remains useful after final text acceptance.
+- [ ] [stage-2] Rebuild any other course videos whose final written/narration source changed materially after the previous render.
-- [ ] Promote the exact approved MP4 set into the staged publication manifest and verify hashes.
+- [ ] [stage-2] Promote the exact approved MP4 set into the staged publication manifest and update hashes/sizes/durations.
-- [ ] Verify trusted HTTPS, `video/mp4`, byte-range support, expected size, and full download for every released video.
+- [ ] [stage-2] Verify trusted HTTPS, `video/mp4`, byte-range support, expected size, and full download for every released video.
-- [ ] Complete human review of every released video and caption against final narration and visuals.
+- [ ] [stage-2] Complete human review of every released video and caption against final narration and visuals.
+- [ ] [stage-2] Set media publication to `verified_live` and enable player links only after all Stage-2 gates pass.

 ## Release control